SichangHe/igem-2022-dku-backup/src/model.md

 of the intake)
  that are viable to display 20ipaD and bind with IpaD.

-For Shigella, since the upper limit and lower limit of natural growth are found, we can calculate the maximum population density in the following form:
+For *Shigella*, since the upper limit and lower limit of natural growth are found, we can calculate the maximum population density in the following form:
 $$
 \text{Density}_{max} (\log_{10}\text{cfu/ml}) = A + C
 $$

-So the uppper limit of the max density at $t=5\text{h}$ will be about 5 billion Shigella, and the lower limit will be about 1 billion Shigella.
+So the uppper limit of the max density at $t=5\text{h}$ will be about 5 billion *Shigella*, and the lower limit will be about 1 billion *Shigella*.

 Therefore, it is proper to take 5-6 capsules every 5 hours after the patient start to have symptoms, and distribute 1-5 capsules every 5 hours to the people who might develop symptoms due to